WassimTenachi/PhySO/docs/source/doc_benchmarks.md

-This section presents the benchmarking utilities available within `physo`.
-I.e. user-friendly ways to access benchmarking challenges in a reproducible and standardized manner (using standard data ranges etc.).
+This section presents the benchmarking utilities available within `physo` : user-friendly ways to access benchmarking challenges in a reproducible and standardized manner (using standard data ranges etc.).
 For each challenge, we present ways to generate data and compare candidate expressions to the ground truth.

 Our interfaces adhere to the standard benchmarking practices presented in [[La Cava 2021]](https://arxiv.org/abs/2107.14351).